Portegaperalta/Brisa-PMS-Demo/README.md

-# Brisa-PMS-Demo
+# Description
-Cloud-Based Property Management System (PMS) for small to medium hotels.
-Built with C#/.NET 10 using Clean Architecture.
+Brisa is a Cloud-native Property Management System (PMS) that helps small to medium hotels manage daily room status, cleaning schedules, and team assignments, all from one platform.